ISTURISA is proven to deliver significant and sustained cortisol control in the majority of patients with CD3,4,a

 Flexibility to

-3 dose strengths let you treat each patient per their unique needs5
+Two dose strengths let you treat each patient according to their unique needs during titration and maintenance3

 LEARN MORE